oracle/ojdbc-extensions/ojdbc-provider-azure/README.md

 <dt>device-code</dt>
 <dd>
 Authenticate interactively by logging in to an Azure account in a web browser.
 A browser link is output to the standard output stream.
+See
+<a href="#interactive-authentication-caching">Interactive Authentication Caching</a>
+for details on how a login may be reused across multiple resource requests.
 </dd>
 <dt>interactive</dt>
 <dd>
 Authenticate interactively by logging in to a cloud account with your default web browser.
 The browser window is opened automatically.
 The optional
 <code>tenantId</code> parameter may be configured to target a specific tenant.
+See <a href="#interactive-authentication-caching">Interactive Authentication Caching</a>
+for details on how a login may be reused across multiple resource requests.
 </dd>
 <dt>auto-detect</dt>
 <dd>